Warhorses of Letters

 Why don’t you?

-Why don’t you switch off your computer and– No, wait.
+Posted by on Why don’t you switch off your computer and– No, wait.
 Everything I am going to mention is on your computer.

 I want EVERYONE who has written anything on their blog or twitter about Warhorses of Letters to know that we appreciate it.
 You would have to have been spectacularly low-ranked by Google for us not to have found you.
 Does that make us narcissistic?
 Or does it mean we care what people think and are keen on making things better if we can?
 Who knows.
 We certainly liked someone getting the Flashman reference.